 Affinity bias is often discussed in hiring, but it can happen at any level of an organization at any time.

 It happens to everyone, and it doesn’t mean you’re a bad person.
-The fact that you’re seeking out information on how to address it shows that you’re taking steps in the right direction!
+The fact that you’re seeking out information on how to address it shows that you’re headed in the right direction!

 1. Ask yourself the hard questions.